yangho1231/node-assessment/README.md

 5. Create a new user.
 You will receive the data on the body.
 All users will need an id property.
 Manage the value so that it increments each time.
 Collections should be initialized with a defualt array.
 Return a valid status code and the new user object you created (with the id on it).
    `POST: /api/users`

 6. Create a new admin user.
 You will receive their privilege as a url parameter. ('admin, moderator, or user').
-Return a valid status code.
+Return a valid status code and the new user object you created.
 Make sure to set the privilege correctly.
    `POST: /api/users/admin`

 7. Change a user's language.
 The language will be sent in the body `{language: "New language"}`.
 Update the user in your array and then return a valid status code and the updated user object.
    `POST: /api/users/language` + userId

 8. Add to a users favorite forums.
 Use params to get a user by id.
 You will receive the data on the body `{add: 'New Forum'}`.
-Return a valid status code.
+Return a valid status code. #5 must be working in order for this test to pass.
    `POST: /api/users/forums/` + userId

 9. Remove from a users favorite forums.
 Use delete REST method.
 You will receive the user id in the url params.
 You will receive the forum to delete in the query.
 You will need to search your array and splice it out.